cmang/durdraw/README.md

 ```

 You should now be able to run `durdraw`.
-This tries to run in 256-color mode by default.
-To start in 16-color mode for viewing MS-DOS style ANSI art, use `durdraw --16color`.
+Press `esc-h` for help, or try `durdraw --help` for command-line options.

 ## RUNNING WITHOUT INSTALLING